-A NEWQUAY community garden is set to be spruced up after up to £100,000 of funding was secured.
+A community garden in Newquay is set to be spruced up after funding was secured.

 Chairman Anna Jay says the funding announcement will enable the group to progress with its £150,000 redevelopment scheme, which has been designed by award winning landscape gardener Kim Parish from Landscapes of Distinction.